MANO-B/FELIS/README.md

 # If installation of drawProteins fails:
-# After signing in to GitHub and issuing a PAT, run:
 remotes::install_github('brennanpincardiff/drawProteins')

 # If installation of rms fails due to your R version:
 # Check the appropriate version here and change as needed:
 # https://cran.r-project.org/src/contrib/Archive/rms/
-install.packages("remotes")
 remotes::install_version(package = "rms", version = "6.7.0", dependencies = FALSE)
 ```